 To me that was all Grandpa, all the time.

 Grandpa taught me a lot about nature in those years before I became a teenager and fell into the inevitable trend of not-hanging-out-with-your-grandparents-anymore.
 But one of the things I remember most was something he told me later on, during my high school years, in my own backyard in that suburban house I still call home.

-When we moved in, my dad had given my grandfather—his father-in-law—a piece of our backyard to use for farming.
+When we moved in, my dad gave my grandfather—his father-in-law—a piece of our backyard to use.
 Years passed and I rarely paid attention to the area, taken up with my own experiences, far removed from the rural life my grandfather was so used to.
-His presence was always welcome though, and it became a common occurrence for me to be home after school for hours, going about my business and thinking I was alone, only to hear the sliding glass door in the back open right before sunset, my grandfather tottering inside, hunched over from the extended period on his knees or sitting on his stool.
+His presence was always welcome though, and it became a common occurrence for me to be home after school for hours, going about my business and thinking I was alone, only to hear the back sliding glass door open, my grandfather tottering inside, hunched over from the extended period on his knees or sitting on his stool.

-One day after school—high school, so it was late 90’s/2000-2002, around there somewhere—I was bored and I heard him clinking around back there.
+One day after school—high school, so it was between the late 90’s and 2002—I was bored and I heard him clinking around back there.
 It was close to summer then—which in Miami basically means it is summer, the haze of heat shimmering up from the grass outside, visible even from the air-conditioned safety indoors.